Invasion percolation on the Poisson-weighted infinite tree: The stationary graph and box processes

+For the next several pages, we focus on developing the tools needed for the proof of Theorem~\ref{boxespgw}.
+By translation invariance, it suffices to prove Theorem~\ref{boxespgw} with $n=0$.
+We prove the theorem by way of the following analog of Lemma \ref {ipcpgw} that holds for the box tree. \begin{lem} Let $n$, $\lambda$, $P$ and $p$ be as in Lemma~\ref{ipcpgw}.
+Given that $F(0,n,\lambda,P)$ occurs, $\BOXES(P\cup\{p\},\{0,\ldots,n\})$ is distributed as $\PGW(\lambda)$ conditioned to have~$n$ nodes. \end{lem}

+We remark that for any $\lambda>0$, $\PGW(\lambda)$ conditioned to have $k$ nodes and $\PGW(1)$ conditioned to have $k$ nodes are identically distributed.
+Thus, in proving Theorem~\ref{boxespgw} and Lemma~\ref{lemboxespgw} we may and shall at times assume without loss of generality that $\lambda=1$.
+Figure~\ref{manyboxes} contains an example of $\BOXES(P\cup\{p\},\{ 0,\ldots,n\})$ for~$P$, $p$ as in Lemma~\ref{lemboxespgw}, with $n=256$.
+(By the preceding comment, the value of~$\lambda$ is not important.)
 In proving the lemma, it will be important to view $\pgw(1)$ both as an ordered (plane) tree and as an unordered tree.
 The ordered perspective is natural for $\pgw(1)$ when viewed as a subtree of the PWIT.
 Next, fix an unordered, rooted tree $U$.
 We will abuse notation by writing $\pgw(1)=U$ if $\pgw(1)=T$ for some ordered tree $T$ with underlying unordered tree $U$.
-Fix one such tree $T$, and let $\mathrm{aut}(U)$ be the number of rooted automorphisms of $T$.
-(Note: by this we mean the number of distinct plane trees with underlying unrooted tree $U$.
-For example, for the tree $U$ in Figure~\ref{planetree}, interchanging the pair of leaves $x$ and $y$ does not affect the plane tree, and $aut(U)=12$.)
-We then have $\p{\pgw(1)=U} = \mathrm{aut}(T)\cdot \p{\pgw(1)=T}$.
+Fix one such tree $T$, and let $\operatorname{aut}(U)$ be the number of rooted automorphisms of $T$.
+[Note: by this we mean the number of distinct plane trees with\vadjust{\goodbreak} underlying unrooted tree $U$; e.g., for the tree $U$ in Figure~\ref{planetree}, interchanging the pair of leaves~$x$ and $y$ does not affect the plane tree, and $\operatorname{aut}(U)=12$.]
+We then have ${\mathbf {P}}\{\pgw(1)=U\} = \operatorname{aut}(T)\cdot{\mathbf{P}}\{\pgw(1)=T\}$.

 We next turn our attention to $\BOXES^0$.
-There is again a natural ordering of children in $\BOXES^0$ -- vertices are integers, and when we refer to a box tree as an ordered tree, we are referring to the ordering inherited from the integers.
+There is again a natural ordering of children in $\BOXES^0$---vertices are integers, and when we refer to a box tree as an ordered tree, we are referring to the ordering inherited from the integers.
 However, unlike in $\pgw(1)$, we cannot expect the distributions of distinct subtrees to be identical under this ordering.
-Given an unordered tree $U$, we will also abuse notation by writing $\p{\BOXES^0 = U}$ if $\BOXES^0$ is unlabelled, rooted isomorphic to $U$.
+Given an unordered tree $U$, we will also abuse notation by writing ${\mathbf{P}}\{\BOXES^0 = U\}$ if $\BOXES^0$ is unlabeled, rooted isomorphic to $U$.

-Our proof of Lemma~\ref{lem:boxespgw} makes use of the following easy fact. {\samepage \begin{lem} Let $r\ge 2$ and let $s_{1},\dots s_{r}$ be natural numbers.
+Our proof of Lemma~\ref{lemboxespgw} makes use of the following easy fact. \begin{lem} Let $r\ge2$ and let $s_{1},\ldots, s_{r}$ be natural numbers.
 Then

-where the summation is over all permutations $\pi$ of $\{1,\dots ,r\}$.\end{lem}}
+where the summation is over all permutations $\pi$ of $\{1,\ldots,r\}$. \end{lem}

-\begin{proof} We proceed by induction on $r$.
-For $r=2$ the sum is over just two permutations and the result is
+\begin{pf} We proceed by induction on $r$.
+For $r=2$, the sum is over just two permutations, and the result is